Not Quite the Diplomat: Synopsis

 In the book, Patten attempts to provide insights into the world of diplomacy and discusses the position of a unified Europe in relation to the United States and emerging powers such as India and China.
 The book is critical of the foreign policy of the George W. Bush administration.

 Release

 Not Quite the Diplomat: Home Truths About World Affairs was released by Penguin Books in September 2005.

 A revised version of the book for American audiences was produced titled, Cousins and Strangers: America, Britain, and Europe in a New Century.
 The book was centered around American politics as opposed to British ones.

 Critical reception

-Writing for The Independent, Denis MacShane criticized the book for its various omissionsincluding British support for Apartheid and the alleged interference in the 1992 United States presidential election.
+Writing for The Independent, Denis MacShane criticized the book for its various omissions including British support for Apartheid and the alleged interference in the 1992 United States presidential election.
 Writing for The Observer, Ian Black noted that Patten's best work was on topics unrelated to Britain.
 Writing for The Guardian, Martin Jacques praised the book, labeling its stances as refreshing writing, "if only his outlook informed the present government's foreign policy".